 5. Subtract Total Expenses From Total Income

-Your goal is to create a scenario where total income minus total expenses will equal zero.
+Our goal is to create a scenario where total income minus total expenses will equal zero.
+That’s where the term zero-based (also written zero based) budget originates.
+Every penny is allocated, prior to actually being spent, saved, or invested.

-If you subtract expenses from income, and you get a negative number, you need to decrease the amount you have allocated for expenses.
+If we subtract expenses from income, and get a negative number, we need to decrease the amount you allocated for expenses.
 Consider decreasing non-essential categories, like eating out or entertainment.

-If you subtract expenses from income and you get a positive, you need to increase the amount you have allocated for expenses, savings contributions, or debt reduction.
-Consider allocating more for debt reduction or college savings.
+If we subtract expenses from income and you get a positive number, we need to increase the amount we have allocated for expenses, savings contributions, or debt reduction.

 Zero Based Budgeting